jlechnar/mdde/README.md

   * definition
   * list of images (loi)
     * links back and forth
+  * click on image to enlarge
+  * adds a link to base file if existing for editing
+    * base file must be located in parallel to image and named like the image without the image extension
 * abbreviations
   * definition of abbreviations
   * list of abbreviations (loa)